Any one who has worked as a summer camp counselor will tell you there’s no better environment to develop these important life skills.

 You have 10 eight-year-olds who avoid soap and shampoo as if they were liver & onions.
 You’ve seen the same shirt on one of your campers for 5 days in a row (he claims it’s the shirt that helps him not miss home).
 And it’s YOUR job to get them excited about good hygiene…

 This morning you had a discussion with two of your 12-year old campers on why they feel the need to fight, this afternoon at the rock wall you had to facilitate an eight-year old who was scared to come down and this evening you had to comfort a parent who was worried about a letter she had received from her child.
-Not to mention you need to have a talk with your co-counselor about their hygiene.
+Not to mention you need to have a talk with your co-counselor about what y’all are doing for cabin night.

 Everything you say, everything you do, the clothes you wear, the music you listen to, and your attitude during a blistering afternoon; will be imitated by 11 campers.
 Are you ready for this kind of responsibility?